 Here is another obituary article about the very popular Erie Pennsylvania Alderman , Edward Hayes.
 This article provides us with a special treat!
 It has a picture of the well liked man.
 He died on March 5, 1926 in Erie, Pennsylvania.

 Today I received a copy of Erie Alderman Edward Hayes Death Certificate.
 Edward was born May 2, 1853 in Limerick, Ireland.
 One interesting fact about this Death Certificate is that it provides another spelling for his mother's name.
 This time we see it as "Coughey".
 We have also seen Cowie, Cowhey and Couhy.
+Click to

 Calvary Cemtery is the final resting place of Patrick Hayes, son of Patrick Hayes and Johanna Couhy.
 Also brother to Ellen, Bridget, Mary Hayes Morrison, Edward and John.
 Special thanks to “ronzoni” at findagrave.com for the photo.

+I found this interesting video on Cousin Jim.
 A lifelong Republican, Jim has had a long and successful career in magazine publishing, including Fortune.
 A traditional conservative believing in small government and fiscal responsibility, Jim has also been deeply concerned about the deep polarization in America over the last couple years even as the problems

-The Ellis Island Medals of Honor are presented to Americans of diverse origins for their outstanding contributions to their own ethnic groups and to American society.
+Who: James B. Hayes What: Ellis Island Medals of Honor When: Saturday, May 9, 2009 The Ellis Island Medals of Honor are presented to Americans of diverse origins for their outstanding contributions to their own ethnic groups and to American society.
 Honorees typically include U.S. Presidents, Nobel Prize winners, leaders of industry, and gifted artists,